Otter Trail

 The Route

-4. Turn right when you see the tunnel and go under the railway.
+You will be walking with the railway track close to your right side and should turn right when you see the tunnel and go under the railway.
 Afterwards, turn immediately left and this time continue with the tracks to your left.
 The narrow path will open out into a graveyard with no church.

-5. Cross the graveyard and hit Kiln Lane again.
+Cross the graveyard and hit Kiln Lane again.
 Turn right and shortly you will see an entranceway on your left with a tree in the middle and a ‘private’ sign tacked on.
 Go over the stile next to a large gate and follow the worn path across the middle of a field.

-6. At the other side of the field, the path enters Otterbourne Park Wood.
+At the other side of the field, the path enters Otterbourne Park Wood.
 Go over a wooden railway sleeper and into the woods.
 Follow the orange/yellow Otter Trail marker ahead of you and then almost immediately after that, take the left path at a fork.
 Stick with the same path now, keeping the edge of the woodland and glimpses of the fields beyond to your left the entire time.
 You will need to cross a little stream using another railway sleeper and then go around a large tree that has fallen onto the path.
 The path will then climb slightly and when it flattens again the orange/yellow otter paw marker will guide you left over a little wooden bridge over the stream.
 At the next otter trail sign, veer left around a lot of felled trees.
 Descend down to your left until you are almost touching the boundary fence, but then go right and keep walking with the fence to your left.
 Follow the path and go through an old rusted metal gateway.
 To the left will be some coniferous trees, follow the path as it veers to the right, up and away from them.
 At the top of this section of path, you will hit a vehicle track.

-7. Ahead of you will be some pony paddocks.
+Ahead of you will be some pony paddocks.
 Turn left down the track.
-This track will lead you back out onto Pitmore road where you parked your car.
+This track will lead you back out onto Pitmore Road where you parked your car.
 Just before you get to the road, look out on your left for an opening into Allbrook Meadow.
 There are picnic tables here and a small children’s play area.

 Did you know?